Lasanha/revuo/README.md

 revuo
 =====

-plug and play, simple portal and blog django-app
+Plug and play, simple portal and blog django-app

+This repo is an example installation.
+You can see two distinct configurations on portal/settings.py: for DEBUG=True, local sqlite3 for database (that's used on travis-ci); for DEBUG=False, remote postgres for database and S3 for static and media storage (that I used when deploying to Heroku).

+If you want just the app, code is on revuo directory and it is totally uncoupled from these configurations.
+You can also install from PyPI with
+> pip install django-revuo

 [![Build Status](https://travis-ci.org/Lasanha/revuo.png?branch=master)](https://travis-ci.org/Lasanha/revuo)